AGS-Programming-Club/AGS-Game-Project/README.md

 Name | Jobs
 -----|------
 James | Renderer
-Mitchell | UI
+Mitchell | User Interface Design
 Andrew | General Logic
-BH | Project Manager
+Byung Hoon | Project Manager
-sharma| Graphics and sever
+Ashutosh | Graphics and Sever
+Kevin | Gameplay and Graphics
+Hogan | Quality Assurance

 Add these people to the assignee of the issue if you think they would be best suited.
 Else leave it blank and someone will assign themselves if they have time.